 Design and Engineering Services during construction for four construction contracts that will be completed in the near term while the proposed tunnel redundancy project goes through environmental review, design and construction.
 These construction projects are needed to protect and improve critical facilities related to the existing tunnel system, or are needed as back-up means of supply in the event that one or more elements of the existing tunnel system fail.
-The construction projects include the Top of Shafts Interim Improvements, Chestnut Hill Emergency Pump Station improvements, Chestnut Hill Emergency Generator, WASM/SPSM PRV Improvements and rehabilitation of WASM 3.
-These projects will be completed while the proposed tunnel redundancy project goes through environmental review, design, and construction.
+The construction projects include the Top of Shafts Interim Improvements, Chestnut Hill Emergency Pump Station improvements, Chestnut Hill Emergency Generator, WASM/Spot Pond Supply Mains PRV Improvements and rehabilitation of WASM 3.